skh/skhonference/README.md

 - UNSPECIFIED

 Default is 'UNSPECIFIED'.

+The specification explicitly asks for two time-related properties, 'date' and 'startTime'.
+As one only contains the date and one only the time, I have used DateProperty and TimeProperty for them, respectively.
+It would have been possible to combine these properties into one and use the property type DateTimeProperty.
+However, having the start time on its own in a separate property makes some queries much easier, e.g. requesting all sessions starting before a certain time.

 When a Session is created, the Conference is set as its ancestor.
 This relationship is used in the query getConferenceSessions().